RonanC/WordCloud/README.md

 It continues this motion until a free space is found.

 Randomness is added to move the spiral off course which helps as one spiral will just keep repeating itself.
 The default max time to check each words is 2.5 million times.
-The algorithm is inefficient in that half the time a word cannot find a free space and is placed at the last x/y coordinates checked.

-I feel that the algorithm creates a nice cloud of words, even if some overlap.
+(This should never be reached, only if you have the max words very high possibly).

 3 - Tools & Environment used
 ---